 For more information about judges and judging, please contact your RAJ, who is identified by his or her Area in the table below.

 judge guidelines & documents

-- Guidelines for Video Conference Hearings — guidance from the US Sailing Judges Committee on Video Hearings
+- Guidelines for Online Hearings – guidance from the US Sailing Judges Committee on conducting online hearings

-- Guidelines for Writing Conclusions on a Protest Form – guidelines for making sure conclusions are derived from facts found
+- Preferred Standard Wording for PC Decisions (v.
+2022.07.21) – guidelines for ensuring conclusions are derived from facts found

 Useful Protest Committee Documents